Skip to main content

 remaps[].source

-The original namespaced ID to redirect.
+The original ID to redirect.

 • Supports * wildcard for pattern matching (see Wildcards Guide)